 The GPM is about local government, based on the city’s right to self-government.
 The GPM promotes collective city decision-making across national borders, addressing critical challenges that face humankind and creating better outcomes for all.

 The GPM can and will draw on successfully implemented policies and activities by mayors around the world.
-Their track records should serve as guidance for national governments and international organizations, and manifest the decisive force of every individual mayor and of the GPM as a whole.
+Their track records should serve as guidance for national governments and international organisations, and manifest the decisive force of every individual mayor and of the GPM as a whole.

 More than 50 % of the world’s population lives in cities.
 Cities produce more than 80 % of GDP.
 It is therefore inconceivable that national and international bodies discuss and decide on policy actions without cities and their mayors present at the table.
-As a political body, the Global Parliament of Mayors claims the right not only to be involved, but to be (with others) agenda setters in supranational organizations.
+As a political body, the Global Parliament of Mayors claims the right not only to be involved, but to be (with others) agenda setters in supranational organisations.
 This debate cannot be just about cities and mayors; it needs to engage them actively in decision-making.

 The GPM will voice its opinions on global strategy setting through international governance bodies and gatherings including the United Nations Habitat III in Quito, COP 22 in Marrakech and the OECD Inclusive cities in Paris.
 Intervening in discussions at the UN, OECD, EU, APEC, ASEAN, G77 and other assemblies, it will promote the proposals and demands of mayors and create greater awareness of the crucial role cities play in our interdependent world.

-In the GPM, mayors will cooperate on critical issues such as refugee crises, pandemic disease, inequality and urban security, and will connect with experts in relevant fields and expert organizations around the world.
+In the GPM, mayors will cooperate on critical issues such as refugee crises, pandemic disease, inequality and urban security, and will connect with experts in relevant fields and expert organisations around the world.
 The GPM will build on the achievements of and cooperate with urban networks like UCLG, the US Conference of Mayors, C40 and others.

 Mayors will concentrate on issues and topics other institutions have not always been able to address resolutely or decisively, not mimic or duplicate discussions in those international bodies.
 However, the GPM will contribute to existing debates or inaugurate new ones if it this leads to meaningful change.